hurchalla/modular_arithmetic/montgomery_arithmetic/include/hurchalla/montgomery_arithmetic/low_level_api/detail/platform_specific/README_REDC.md

 We'll briefly note that we could rewrite the inline asm above to [improve the traditional REDC](https://github.com/hurchalla/modular_arithmetic/blob/master/montgomery_arithmetic/include/hurchalla/montgomery_arithmetic/detail/experimental/README_REDC_supplement.md).
 However, in nearly all respects the alternate REDC will provide an even greater improvement, so this is mentioned for curiosity sake, or for the case that you happen to want a drop-in replacement for an existing traditional REDC function.

 Below we have the alternate REDC algorithm inline asm C function, which comes close to our ideal.
 Note that it uses the positive inverse as a parameter, whereas the traditional algorithm uses the negative inverse as a parameter.
 The function consists of a relatively straightforward translation of the alternate algorithm into inline asm, and thus it's fairly easy to understand.
-It can be expressed as standard C code almost as effectively as with inline asm; clang produces close to optimal assembly from a standard C version of it (other major compilers produce assembly that is acceptable but not as good).
+It can be implemented with standard C code almost as effectively as with inline asm; clang produces close to optimal assembly from a standard C version of it (other major compilers produce assembly that is acceptable but not as good).
 For x86_64, it provides us with the best performance we've seen, with both lowest latency and fewest used instructions/uops/registers.
 I would expect the alternate REDC to provide similar benefits for ARM and other architectures.</br></br>

 <pre>
-// 9 cycles latency, 7 fused uops.
-inline uint64_t REDC_alternate(uint64_t T_hi, uint64_t T_lo, uint64_t N,
+// On Intel Skylake: 9 cycles latency, 7 fused uops. inline uint64_t REDC_alternate(uint64_t T_hi, uint64_t T_lo, uint64_t N,
                                                                   uint64_t invN)
 {